Like most investment products, there are fees that apply to your super or pension account.

 Other fees and costs may apply.

-Any tax deduction that we are are entitled to is passed on to you as reduced fees.
+Any tax benefit that the fund is entitled to may be passed on to you as reduced fees.

 For more information on current fees and other costs, refer to the Member Guide (PDS) for your account.

-Investment fees are not deducted directly from your account balance.
-Instead, the fee is deducted from the investment return for each investment option (i.e. an allowance for the fee reduces the amount of the option’s unit price).
+Investment fees and costs are not deducted directly from your account balance.
+Instead, they are deducted from the assets of the investment option and factored into unit price calculations and investment returns, i.e. an allowance for the fee reduces the amount of the investment return.
 You can generally find an estimate of the fees applied in this way on your benefit statement.

 Administration fees may also apply to your account – read more about fees in the Member Guide (PDS) for your account.